sts10/tidy/readme.markdown

 - `tidy --output new_list.txt word_list1.txt word_list2.txt` Combines the word lists in `word_list1.txt` and `word_list2.txt`, removing whitespace, empty lines, and duplicate words into one list.
 It sorts this list alphabetically, and then prints this new, combined list to the specified output location, in this case: `new_list.txt`.

-- `tidy -l -o new_list.txt inputted_word_list.txt` Removes whitespace, empty lines, and duplicate words from `inputted_word_list.txt`.
+- `tidy -l -o new_list.txt inputted_word_list.txt` Deletes whitespace, removes empty lines and duplicate words from `inputted_word_list.txt`.
 Due to the `-l` flag, it makes all the words lowercase.
 It sorts this list alphabetically and removes duplicates once again.
 It then prints this new list to the specified output location, in this case: `new_list.txt`.

 - `tidy -l inputted_word_list.txt > new_list.txt` Alternatively, you can use `>` to print tidy's output to a file.

-- `tidy -lp -o new_list.txt inputted_word_list.txt` Same as above, but the added `-p` flag removes prefix words from the list.
+- `tidy -lP -o new_list.txt inputted_word_list.txt` Same as above, but the added `-P` flag removes prefix words from the list.
 See below for more on prefix words.

-- `tidy -lpi -o new_list.txt inputted_word_list.txt` Same as above, but the added `-i` flag removes any integers in words.
+- `tidy -lPi -o new_list.txt inputted_word_list.txt` Same as above, but the added `-i` flag deletes any integers in words.
 Words with integers in them are not removed, only the integers within them.
 For example, "11326	agency" becomes "agency".

+- `tidy -I -o new_list.txt inputted_word_list.txt` Using the `-I` flag removes any words with integers from the list.
+For example, "hello1" would be removed from the list.

 - `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive.